| Source: RARE Magazine, November 2007 Written By: Tolly Moseley

 because we thought it would do well in Austin – that

+whole warm and clean, laid-back and cool environment.”
 So how did Thomajan channel St. Barts here in Central Texas?

 The Chameleon Group first searched for a property that would